A relative homology criterion of smoothness: Relative global dimension and smoothness

 \begin{proof} We begin the proof by constructing a standard $(A^{e},A)$-projective resolution of $A$, where each term of the resolution is of the form $A^{e}\otimes_A V$ for some $A$-module $V$.
 Note that the multiplication map $\mu : A^{e} \rightarrow A$ induces the $(A^{e},A)$-exact sequence

 where $J = \ker(\mu)$.
 Then proceeding as in Remark \ref{SplicingKernels}, we obtain the long $(A^{e},A)$-exact sequence by splicing the corresponding sequence of short $(A^{e},A)$-exact sequences:

-\centerline{ \xymatrix{ &&&&K_1 \ar@{^{(}->}[rd] \\ ... \ar[rr] \ar[rd] &&A^{e}\otimes_A K_{n-1} \ar[r] &... \ar[rr] \ar@{.>}[ru] &&A^{e}\otimes_A J \ar@{->>}[rd] \ar[rr] &&A^{e} \ar[r] &A \\ &K_n \ar[ru] &&&&&J \ar[ru] }} Observe that we can view this sequence as a resolution of filtered $A$-modules, where we induce the filtration inductively from the filtration of \eqref{Eq-Prin-R-A} and by taking the product filtration, as in the proof of Lemma \ref{Lem-Grd-Prod}.
+\centerline{ \xymatrix{ &&&&K_1 \ar@{^{(}->}[rd] \\ ... \ar[rr] \ar[rd] &&A^{e}\otimes_A K_{n-1} \ar[r] &... \ar[rr] \ar@{.>}[ru] &&A^{e}\otimes_A J \ar@{->>}[rd] \ar[rr] &&A^{e} \ar@{->>}[r] &A \\ &K_n \ar@{^{(}->}[ru] &&&&&J \ar@{^{(}->}[ru] }} Observe that we can view this sequence as a resolution of filtered $A$-modules, where we induce the filtration inductively from the filtration of \eqref{Eq-Prin-R-A} and by taking the product filtration, as in the proof of Lemma \ref{Lem-Grd-Prod}.

 Now, we consider the graded resolution associated with this filtered resolution.
 Since $\gr(A^{e})$ is a projective $A$-module and by Lemma \ref{Lem-Grd-Prod}, we conclude that this is also a $\gr(A^e)$-projective resolution of $A$.
 Using the fact that $A$ has finite projective dimension as a $\gr(A^{e})$-module, there exists a positive integer $n$ such that truncating the resolution at degree $n$ yields a projective $\gr(A^{e})$-module $\gr K_n$.
-Applying \cite[Cor 12.2.9]{NCNR}, one can verify that $\gr K_n$ is isomorphic to $\gr{A^{e}} \otimes_A Q$, where $Q$ is a projective $A$-module graded by $A$.
+Applying \cite[Cor 12.2.9]{NCNR}, one can verify that $\gr K_n$ is isomorphic to $\gr{A^{e}} \otimes_A Q$, where $Q$ is a graded projective $A$-module, considering $A$ as a trivially graded ring.
 Using the same argument as in the proof of \cite[Theorem 12.3.4]{NCNR}, we conclude that the corresponding term $K_n$ is $(A^{e},A)$-projective, as it is isomorphic to $A^{e} \otimes_A Q$.
-Therefore, $\pd_{(A^{e},A)} A$ is finite, and by \eqref{Lem-Hos-Upb}, $\gd(A,B)$ is also finite. \end{proof}
+Therefore, $\pd_{(A^{e},A)} A$ is finite, and by \eqref{Lem-Hos-Upb}, $\gd(A,B)$ is also finite. \end{proof} \begin{rmk} As follows from the proof of the above theorem, for a smooth noetherian $B$-algebra $A$ we have $\pd_{(A^{e},A)} A$ finite.
+Hence, by Remark~\ref{remCdim}, $\cdim(A,B)$ is finite too. \end{rmk}

 As a consequence, we obtain a bound for the relative global dimension of a smooth extension of rings, expressed in terms of the global dimension of the fibers of the associated morphism of affine varieties.
 For a ring $R$ and a prime ideal $\mathfrak{p} \subseteq R$, we denote by $k(\mathfrak{p})$ its \emph{residue field}, defined as $R_\mathfrak{p}/\mathfrak{p}R_\mathfrak{p}$.